-Note: HDF5 file content is converted into JSON in memory first prior to importing.
-Any HDF5 file that contains features not supported by the hdf5-json tools will cause its import to fail.
+Note: HDF5 file content is converted to HDF5/JSON in memory prior to importing.
+Any HDF5 feature not supported by the hdf5-json tools will cause import operation to fail.
+HDF5 file that has Unicode character cannot be imported.

 HDF5/JSON